Reading Challenges

 Challenge yourself to read 60 books before high school!

-Readers in grades 6-8 can sign up at the Youth Services desk to receive our awesome starter pack, which includes book tracking sheets, a book journal, and so much more!
+Readers in grades 6–8 can sign up at the Youth & Teen Services Desk to receive a starter pack which includes book tracking sheets.
 For the first 10 books that you log in a school year, you will receive a small prize.
 When you have logged a total of 20 books for the school year, you will receive a book to keep.
 Participants who read 20 books in 6th, 7th, and 8th grades will receive a high school survival kit.